Under Aurangzeb, the Mughal empire reached its greatest territorial limits and it covered almost the whole of present-day India.

 Aurangzeb’s interference in the succession dispute and his support to the rival candidate antagonized the Rajputs.

-His occupation of Jodhpur further put a dent on the Mughal-Rajput relation and the Rajputs gradually got alienated from Mughal rule.
+His occupation of Jodhpur further put a dent on the Mughal-Rajput relation and the Rajputs gradually got alienated from the Mughal rule.

 During the last years of Akbar and early years of Jahangir, Ahmednagar under Malik Ambar started challenging Mughal power.